 No. The special use permit covers your photographer and the officiant.

 Vendors for Your Rocky Mountain National Park Wedding

 Preparing Your Guests for a Rocky Mountain National Park Elopement

 Chances are your guests have never been to an adventure wedding like the one you’re planning.
 It’s a good idea to get your guest prepared for the day.
 They might need to be told exactly what to expect.
 Things like reminding them to wear shoes with tread, bringing bug spray, expecting to pay the entrance fee, and to be prepared for all the elements because none of the ceremony locations provide any kind of shelter or protection from the elements.
 Depending on the location you pick, your guest might have to walk on uneven dirt trails containing tripping hazards.
 I have an email exclusive for all of my booked couples that they can send to their family members to get them prepared for the elopement you’re planning.

 Alternatives to Rocky Mountain National Park For Your Elopement

-We want you to have the elopement of your dreams, customized exactly to reflect your relationship and the commitment you are making to each other.
-We are more than just elopement photographers — we will help you plan every step of your Colorado elopement so everything is perfect for you on your big day.
+I want you to have the elopement of your dreams, customized exactly to reflect your relationship and the commitment you are making to each other.
+I am more than just a Rocky Mountain National Park elopement photographer — I will help you plan every step of your Rocky Mountain National Park elopement so everything is perfect for you on your big day.
 Get in touch with In Love and Adventure to book your elopement today!